NouryJanse/recipes/README.md

 ## Swagger docs on the API

-Swagger documentation can be found at /docs
+Swagger documentation can be found by navigating to /docs

 ## Additional notes

-- Storybook is broken because of incompatibility with React v18 -
+- 🚨 Storybook is broken because of [incompatibility with React v18](https://github.com/storybookjs/storybook/issues/17831)
+  > Construction on the Storybook therefore on hold
+- 🚨 Currently testing is under construction, plans are to test the BE extensively through:

+  > integration testing (on the routing and underlying functionality)

+  > unit testing the Prisma models and expected behaviours